noau/ai-news-bot/README.md

 ### Email Not Sending

-- Verify `RESEND_API_KEY` is correct and active
+- Make sure you're using an **App Password**, not your regular Gmail password
-- Ensure `EMAIL_FROM` is verified in Resend (or use `onboarding@resend.dev` for testing)
+- Verify 2-Step Verification is enabled on your Google account
-- Check Resend dashboard for delivery logs and errors
+- Check that `GMAIL_ADDRESS` and `GMAIL_APP_PASSWORD` are set correctly
-- Verify you haven't exceeded Resend's sending limits
+- App Password should be 16 characters (with or without spaces)

 ### Webhook Failing